 Or, as they’re respectively nicknamed, “Blood Alley” and “Blood Highway.”

 “Blood Highway” runs across over 140 miles of terrain, but the stretch from Lodi to Rio Vista is the main culprit behind State Route 12’s alter ego.
 Officials estimate more than 70 people have lost their lives traveling this segment of asphalt.
-An unusually high number of blind spots in conjunction with heavy traffic from truckers en route to Interstate 5 both contribute to the high number of fatalities.
+An unusually high number of blind spots, in conjunction with heavy traffic from truckers en route to Interstate 5, contributes to the high number of fatalities.

 Carrie Bowen, director of the California Department of Transportation’s District 10, says Route 12 began its life as a minor rural road, and new developments are needed to help make it safer for dramatically increased usage by motorists.
 “Thousands of motorists use this on a daily basis,” says Bowen.